-Another reason ExtrapelvicNotRare, Inc. exists; The discrepancy between what physicians know and perceive about the disease and those with it can be equated to the width of the Grand Canyon.
+Another reason ExtrapelvicNotRare exists; The discrepancy between what physicians know and perceive about the disease and those with live with it, can be equated to the width of the Grand Canyon.
 As a medical provider AND a person who lives with the disease, it is startling.
 The reality for many women assumed to be ‘outliers’ and ‘atypical’ are not.
 They are far closer to the median or mean than perceived by providers.

 Yes, prevalence of extrapelvic disease is substantial.
 Its inclusion among all conversations about endometriosis is needed.
 Is the prevalence within one, or two standard deviations?
 Does it matter?

 Perception and awareness of endometriosis as a systemic disease, NOT confined to the female reproductive system is needed.
 Until we recognize the true systemic nature of the disease, old perceptions will hinder progress to treat those with this disease with appropriate multidisciplinary care.
 Lets begin.

 An estimated 20% (2), and as high as 37% (1), of those who suffer with endometriosis have extrapelvic disease.
 Lets use the conservative estimate that 1:5 persons (20%) with endometriosis have extra-pelvic disease.

 If we gather the persons with extrapelvic disease (again, we use the conservative estimate of 1:5 or 20%), what is the probability, per person for location of disease by system involved?
 Let’s look at the probability pie graph: